NASA-PDS/naif-pds4-bundler/docs/source/34_step_4_checking_the_result.rst

-Step 4: Checking the Result and Finishing up
+Step 4: Checking the Result and Finishing Up
 ============================================

-After running NPB, the archive release is nearly done, but a successful NPB execution might not be a synonym for a successful archive increment generation.
+After running NPB the archive release is nearly done.
+Nevertheless a successful NPB execution is not necessarily a synonym of a successful archive increment generation.
 Reasons for that could be:

    * incorrect input data (kernels, ORBNUM files or SPICEDS)
    * incorrect Configuration File